-Let’s start with granite.
-Granite is one of the best choices due to its strong durability and low maintenance.
+Granite is one of the best choices for an outdoor area due to its strong durability and low maintenance.
 Weather isn’t a match for granite, as it handles well in all types of climates.
-Often with outdoor countertops in your kitchen or grill areas you will notice that things get messier than they would indoors.
-Granite can handle all kinds of food, drink, and fun.
-Spill a little BBQ sauce on the countertop?
-No biggie.
-Granite won’t lose its shine, etch, or discolor.
+Often with outdoor countertops in your kitchen or grill areas, you will notice that things get messier than they would indoors.
+Granite can handle all kinds of food, drink and weather.
+Granite won’t lose its shine, etch or discolor due to spills.
 Just be sure to seal the granite to prevent stains.

 Corian and quartz countertops should be avoided for outdoor use.
 Corian countertops fade, stain, burn, and scratch easily.
 Quartz’s resin/color topcoat will turn yellow in the natural elements and sun.